wp-plugins/wp-quick-booking-manager/readme.txt

 - A shift calendar
 - Whatever you like!

-This plugin is compatible and tested up to Wordpress Version: 4.0

 <p>Some of our popular extensions include the followings:</p>
 <p><a rel="nofollow" href="http://wordpress-expert.codeinterest.com/wordpress/icontact-wordpress">iContact Wordpress Plugin</a></p>